John Conteh: Professional career

 Conteh lost a 15-round split decision to the Yugoslavian fighter Mate Parlov when he attempted to regain the title.
 He failed twice in further efforts to win back the crown, in 1979 and then again seven months later in 1980, on both occasions fighting the American Matthew Saad Muhammad.
-Muhammad won both bouts but the first victory was declared void because his cornermen used an illegal substance on a cut.
+Muhammad won both bouts but the first victory was controversial.

 Appearances outside boxing

 Conteh was one of the celebrities featured dressed in prison gear on the cover of the 1973 Wings album, Band on the Run.
 He was the subject of This Is Your Life in 1974.

 Conteh was the British Superstars competition champion in 1974, the second year of the televised sporting event.
-Conteh is now an after-dinner speaker and speaks at venues all across the country.
+Conteh is now an after-dinner speaker.

 Conteh appeared on the BBC television programme Sporting Legends which was presented by Eamonn Holmes.
 There he spoke at length at how he started out in boxing and how Ali persuaded him to fight at light-heavyweight instead of heavyweight.
 Ali believed that Conteh was too small to be a heavyweight.
-Conteh also spoke of how his lifestyle led to alcoholism and a charge of assault, he stated that at the time he appeared on Sporting Legends he had been dry for nine years.
+Conteh also spoke of how his lifestyle led to alcoholism and a charge of assault; he stated that at the time he appeared on Sporting Legends he had been dry for nine years.

-Conteh also appeared in films such as Man at the Top (1973), The Stud (1978) and Tank Malling (1989), and made a starring appearance in the television show Boon in 1989, as a washed-up boxer.
-He more recently appeared on a boxing special of The Weakest Link in 2009, where he finished in third place.
+Conteh appeared in films Man at the Top (1973), The Stud (1978) and Tank Malling (1989), and made a starring appearance in the television show Boon in 1989, as a washed-up boxer.
+He appeared on a boxing special of The Weakest Link in 2009, where he finished in third place.
 His most recent TV acting appearance was in the crime drama Justice, in which he again played an ex-boxer.

 Conteh was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to boxing.

+Conteh appeared in a celebrity episode of The Chase in 2024.